 UWM’s PhD specialization in Counseling Psychology follows a scientist-practitioner model that integrates theory, practice and research to give you the scientific knowledge and skills needed to work with multicultural populations and in diverse settings.

 Our PhD students are expected to conduct research and to advance the science of counseling psychology through scholarly inquiry.
-Our program, which is accredited by the American Psychological Association, will prepare you to work as a counseling psychologist in a variety of settings, including universities, hospitals, mental health clinics and private practice.
+Our program, which is accredited by the American Psychological Association* through 2029, will prepare you to work as a counseling psychologist in a variety of settings, including universities, hospitals, mental health clinics and private practice.

 Why Choose Our Program?

-- As Wisconsin’s most diverse university, UWM trains counseling psychologists who are multiculturally competent and prepared to work as psychologists in an urban context.
+- As Wisconsin’s most diverse university, UWM trains counseling psychologists who are multiculturally competent.

 - In 2013, the Department of Educational Psychology won the American Psychological Association’s prestigious Bersoff Presidential Cultural Award for its success in recruiting and graduating doctoral students from racial/ethnic minorities as well as other countries.